PeterCamilleri/CX16/quirks/new.md

 input clock._"

 There's no point putting a schematic here.
 It's too simple.
-The output of the oscillator module connects to the
+The output of the oscillator module connects to the &Phi;2 input pin.
+The module is also the source of the clock for other devices in the system that require a clock input.